-Buffalo DWI Lawyer Defending You Against Underage Drunk Driving
+Buffalo DWI Lawyer Defending You Against Underage Drinking and Driving

-The penalties for underage DWIs and alcohol-related offenses in New York are serious and complex.
-However, our experienced DWI Lawyer in Buffalo NY can help you deal with underage DWI and Zero Tolerance issues, and can help minimize the long-term damage these charges may cause to a young life.
+The penalties for underage drinking and driving and alcohol-related offenses in New York are serious and complex.
+However, our experienced Buffalo DWI Attorney can help you deal with underage DWI and Zero Tolerance issues, and can help minimize the long-term damage these charges may cause to a young life.
 Call us today for a FREE consultation and discover how we can help protect your rights.